 Thru-Hike the Transcaucasian Trail

-At its current stage of development, this route is ideal for experienced hikers who are seeking an adventure few have yet had the privilege to experience—and who don’t mind a few thorns along the way.
+At its current stage of development, this route is ideal for experienced hikers who are seeking an adventure few have had the privilege to experience—and who don’t mind a few thorns along the way.

 Sound like the right challenge for you?
 Read on.